ricardoboss/php-seq/README.md

 ## Error handling

-All exceptions thrown by this library implement the `\RicardBoss\Contract\SeqException` interface.
+All exceptions thrown by this library implement the `\RicardBoss\PhpSeq\Contract\SeqException` interface.
 This makes it easy to catch any exception wrapped by this library.

 ## Future Scope